robinboncoeur/ArtAndAGI/docs/Charlotte/CG-2Scenes.md

 Mara leaned forward slightly.

-"This is a women's space," Mara said.
-"It stays that way because we keep it that way.
-He is not entitled to anything in this room.
+"This is a workplace as well as a women's space," Mara said.
+"We have standards.
+We offer safety and respect for all who work here, and expect the same in return.
 He's here because he is useful and respectful.
 If that changes, he is out.
 Immediately."

-"He wouldn't do anything..."
+Lauren frowned.
+"He wouldn't do anything—"

 "That's not the point," Mara said.
-"This is: women in this space don't have to wonder, to worry."
+"This is.
+Women in this space don't have to wonder."

-Lauren's shoulders loosened by a fraction, like the sentence had relieved her of some burden she hadn't wanted to name.
+Lauren sighed and her shoulders loosened by a fraction.

 Mara sat back.

 "Now," she said, brisk.
 "What do you actually want."

+Lauren inhaled.

-Lauren inhaled."I want to be sure that what Charles is doing here is... real!"
+"I need to be sure that what Charles is doing here is... real!"
 She shook her head and placed a hand over her neck.
-"Not... a phase.
-This is not just my son hiding from school because it's hard.
-He's getting real training, for a real future."
+"That he's not just treading water in some dead-end job.
+That there's a real future in it for him, that he's getting real training."

 Mara's eyes slid briefly to the prototype jacket again, then back.

 "It's real," Mara said.
 "I make it real."

-Lauren held her gaze.

-"And where does Celeste fit into this," Lauren asked, and my name entered the space like a small blade.

-Mara didn't look at me when she answered."Celeste is the research," Mara said.
-"The direction.
-The brain that won't let the work get lazy."

-Lauren's eyes came to me again.

-"And you," Lauren said to me, voice still calm but now edged, "are you rescuing him?"

-I finally looked up.

-"No," I said.
-"He's working.
-Mara decides whether he stays."

-Mara's mouth twitched, almost approving.

-Lauren studied me for a beat, then nodded once, as if satisfied with the answer.
-She stood.
+Lauren held her gaze, then nodded once, as if satisfied with the answer.
 She shifted her tote from shoulder to hand and drew out a folded bundle of fabric.

 "I think this is from here," she said, placing it on the table.
-"He forgot it at home.
+"Charles forgot it at home.
 I washed and pressed it."

 Mara unfolded it: a linen apron, neatly hemmed, ties reinforced.
 Mara's eyes flicked to Lauren.